 The "McCloud judgment" refers to a legal challenge in relation to historic benefit changes for all public sector schemes being age discriminatory.
-The Government has accepted that remedies are required for all public sector pension schemes and a consultation was issued in July 2020 including a proposed remedy for the LGPS.
-The key feature of the proposed remedy was to extend the final salary underpin to a wider group of members for service up to 31 March 2022.
-This applies to all members who were active on or before 31 March 2012 and who either remain active or left service after 1 April 2014.
+The Government announced in 2019 that this needs to be remedied for all public sector schemes including the LGPS.
+Once the final remedy is known, the position and any potential impact will be reviewed by the Fund in light of the current funding strategy (which includes an implicit allowance for the estimated costs).

 In line with guidance issued by the LGPS Scheme Advisory Board, the above funding level and Primary contribution rate do not include a specific allowance for the estimated cost of the McCloud judgment (although there is a margin within the assumptions that may be used to absorb costs arising).
 At the overall Fund level we estimate that the cost of the judgment is an increase in past service liabilities of broadly £68 million and an increase in the Primary Contribution rate of 1.0% of Pensionable Pay per annum.